 Chase Ultimate Rewards

-Airlines available: United, Southwest Airlines, British Airways, Virgin Atlantic, Korean Airlines, Amtrak.
-Hotels include Marriott, Hyatt, Priority Club (Holiday Inn, Intercontinental, Crowne Plaza), Ritz Carlton.
+Programs available: United, Southwest Airlines, British Airways, Virgin Atlantic, Korean Airlines, Singapore Airlines.
+Hotels include Marriott, Hyatt, IHG Club (Holiday Inn, Intercontinental, Crowne Plaza), Ritz Carlton.

 Conversion rate: 1 point = 1 airline mile